UncleCJ/advent-of-code/README.md

 # adventofcode

-This repo contains my personnal answers to all of the problems proposed by [AdventOfCode](https://adventofcode.com/).
+This repo contains my personal answers to all of the problems proposed by [AdventOfCode](https://adventofcode.com/).
 Most of it is missing and will be added as I complete them.
 You can check the commits or the list below to know which has been completed.
 I also propose to viewers to use init.py to copy this repo hierarchy and get down to coding themselves.

 ## Copying the template